movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 At an abstract level, the blockchain increases by a new L2-block in each (L2) round, and this L2-block is the successor of the L2-block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

-**Batch**.
-Each round corresponds to the processing of a _batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).
+**Sequencer-Batch**.
+Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).

-**Block**.
-A node with execution capability is then in charge of validating the transactions in the batch and calculate the new state.
-Since the batch is given by the sequencer, the new state and the state roots for a block are deterministic.
-For a batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
-From the batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the batch and the state root).
+**L2-Block**.
+A node with execution capability is then in charge of validating the transactions in the sequencer-batch and calculate the new state.
+Since the sequencer-batch is given by the sequencer, the new state and the state roots for a block are deterministic.
+For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
+From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).

 **Local validation**.
-Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the batch.
+Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.

 **L2-Confirmation**.
 FFS aims to _confirm_ the validity of each produced block, in each round.
 The validity judgement to be made is:
 > [!NOTE]
-> Given a block $B$ (predecessor), a batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?
+> Given a block $B$ (predecessor), a sequencer-batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?

 The term _correct_ means that the successor block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.

 > [!IMPORTANT]
-> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.
+> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 **Validator**.
 To guarantee the validity of a new block $B'$, we use a set of _validators_ who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.